Skip to main content

 What can the fund be used for?

-The Inclusion Fund is intended to support settings with additional resources over and above what would be reasonably expected as part of everyday inclusive practice for the age range of children usually attending the setting.
+The Inclusion Fund is intended to support settings with additional resources over and above what would be reasonably expected as part of everyday inclusive practice for the age range of children usually attending the setting, and is significantly different from what is normally provided as part of the quality early years provision and practice for other children of a similar age with a range of strengths and difficulties.

-Use of other sources of funding where applicable should be considered prior to application for inclusion fund, including:
+Use of other sources of funding where applicable must be considered prior to application for inclusion fund, including:

 • Early Years Pupil Premium (EYPP)